craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Aug 05 24.md

 ### What happened?
-they scaled the shaft, and arrived in the quarantine zone
+they scaled the shaft, and arrived in the quarantine zone moved into service center, saw edgars and called for him - leading Troopers to fire into the tunnel

+##### INIT
+18 - Bhodi
+18 - Marilynn
+13 - Thomas
+8 - Rowan
+3 - Eve
+0 - Troopers

 We leave our heroes on the date of ...
 AF, as they ...